Which of the following statements is/are correct?

 Features of Construction Industries:

-Use Products of Other Industries — Construction industries use products from both manufacturing industries (cement, iron and steel, glass, paints) and extractive industries (sand, stone, wood).
-This makes them dependent on other industries for raw materials.
+- Use Products of Other Industries — Construction industries use products from both manufacturing industries and extractive industries

-Immovable Products — The products of construction industries are immovable as they are erected, built or fabricated at a fixed place.
-Buildings, bridges, and dams cannot be transported once built.
+- Immovable Products — The products of construction industries are immovable as they are erected, built or fabricated at a fixed place.

-Part of Secondary Sector — Construction is classified as a secondary industry along with manufacturing, because it transforms raw materials and components into useful structures.
+- Part of Secondary Sector — Construction is classified as a secondary industry along with manufacturing.

-Capital and Labour Intensive — Construction projects require huge investment in machinery, equipment, and manpower.
-Large workforce of skilled and unskilled labour is needed.
+- Capital and Labour Intensive — Construction projects require large workforce of skilled and unskilled labour is needed.

-Long Gestation Period — Construction projects often take months or years to complete, especially for major infrastructure like dams, highways, and metro systems.
+- Long Gestation Period — Construction projects often take months or years to complete.

-Project-Based Operations — Each construction project is unique with specific requirements, locations, designs and timelines.
-They are not standardised mass-production processes.
+- Project-Based Operations — Each construction project is unique with specific requirements, locations, designs and timelines.

 Mr. Sharma, a farmer, grows wheat and sells it to a local flour mill.
 The flour mill processes the wheat into flour and sells it to a grocery store.
 The store sells the flour to customers in the neighbourhood.